tomcorey26/folder-populate/README.md

 3. Modify snippets.js to your liking

-4. Run `yarn link` in project directory
+4. Run `yarn link`

-5. You now should be able to use the `folder-populate` command
+5. You now should be able to use the `folder-populate` command anywhere